clirdlf/ndsa.org/get-involved.md

 Commercial Members and Vendors
 Applications are welcome from all sectors.
 All members must share the values of the NDSA and agree to maintain vendor neutrality.

 NDSA questions?
-Send an email to ndsa@loc.gov.
+Send an email to ndsa@diglib.org.